 During Bacon's Rebellion in 1676, rebels led by Nathaniel Bacon burned the colonial capital at Jamestown.
 The colonial governor, William Berkeley, fled across the Chesapeake Bay to Northampton County.
 Bacon's followers chased after Berkeley in their own ships, but were caught by surprise.

 Bacon's flotilla was captured while anchored in the Chesapeake Bay, west of Northampton County.
 Governor Berkeley may have gotten the leader of the rebel forces, William Carver, drunk during negotiations.
-The governor had Carver hanged and confiscated his estate, but Carver's son later recovered a portion of it - which is now the location of the City of Portsmouth in Hampton Roads.1
+The governor had Carver hanged and confiscated his estate, which is now the location of the City of Portsmouth in Hampton Roads.1

 The fears of the London Company in 1606, when it prepared instructions for the first colony to sail upstream for protection against Spanish or other enemies, were valid.
 In 1667, Virginia was finally attacked by a European country.

 Jamestown colonists built a fort in 1607 - but it accidentally burned on New Years Day, 1608

 Dutch warships sailed into the Chesapeake Bay that year.
 It was seven years after the Navigation Acts excluded the Dutch from trading with English colonies, and three years after the English had seized New Amsterdam (renaming it New York).

 The tobacco fleet in Virginia was supposed to be protected by an English frigate, the Elizabeth, but that ship was unseaworthy.
 The English were too poor, after a long civil war between royalists and Puritans followed by the plague and the Great Fire of London, to maintain their navy and provide adequate protection from enemy attacks in the colonies.